DCC-EX/dcc-ex.github.io/docs/get-started/wifi-setup.rst

 .. image:: ../_static/images/esp-01_adapter.jpg
    :alt: ESP-01s Adapters
+   :scale: 75%

 **Figure 10** - ESP-01 Breakout Boards

 .. warning:: The ESP-8266 chips are designed for 3.3V.
 DO NOT TRY TO CONNECT THEM TO 5V!!
 While they cannot handle 5V for power, their GPIO pins are 5V tolerant.
 Because of this, you don't need any additional circuitry.
+However, to be safe, you can use a small `level shifter board <https://www.mouser.com/ProductDetail/SparkFun/BOB-12009?qs=WyAARYrbSnb%252BGYLWggQnjQ%3D%3D&gclid=Cj0KCQiAzZL-BRDnARIsAPCJs73SnsmU-CTIk9V0XE6qjxY2WKlnxI0sLhT_rY5MYTbIOBmHne50Eh4aAm5ZEALw_wcB>`_ or use one of the breakout board like the one above and to the right that has a 3.3V regulator and level shifters for the Tx and Rx pins.

 Install the Software
 --------------------